phlong3105/mon/GUIDELINE.md

 Most of the guidelines here are adopted from [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

-## 1. Python Language

-## 1.1 Import
+## 1. Import
-Use import statements for packages and modules only, not for individual classes or functions.
+**Use import statements for packages and modules only, not for individual classes or functions.**

-### 1.1.1 Definition
-Reusability mechanism for sharing code from one module to another.

-### 1.1.2 Pros
-The namespace management convention is simple.
-The source of each identifier is indicated in a consistent way; `x.Obj` says that object `Obj` is defined in module `x`.

-### 1.1.3 Cons
-Module names can still collide.
-Some module names are inconveniently long.

-### 1.1.4 Decision
+Rule:
 - Use `import x` for importing packages and modules.
 - Use `from x import y` where `x` is the package prefix and y is the module name with no prefix.